 - 1. Start with Denominator - 2.
-Check Patient Age: - a.
-If Patient Age on Date of Encounter is greater than or equal to 18 Years equals No, do not include in Eligible Population.
-Stop Processing. - b.
-If Patient Age on Date of Encounter is greater than or equal to 18 Years equals Yes, proceed to check Procedure Performed. - 3.
-Check Procedure Performed: - a.
-If Procedure as Listed in the Denominator equals No, do not include in Eligible Population.
-Stop Processing. - b.
-If Procedure as Listed in the Denominator equals Yes, proceed to check Modifier: 55 or 56. - 4.
+Check Patients aged greater than or equal to 18 years on date of encounter. - a.
+If Patients aged greater than or equal to 18 years on date of encounter equals No, do not include in Eligible Population/Denominator.
+Stop processing. - b.
+If Patients aged greater than or equal to 18 years on date of encounter equals Yes, proceed to check Patient procedure during the performance period as listed in Denominator. - 3.
+Check Patient procedure during the performance period as listed in Denominator: - a.
+If Patient procedure during the performance period as listed in Denominator equals No, do not include in Eligible Population/Denominator.
+Stop processing. - b.
+If Patient procedure during the performance period as listed in Denominator equals Yes, proceed to check Modifier: 55 or 56. - 4.
 Check Modifier: 55 or 56: - a.
-If Modifier: 55 or 56 equals Yes, do not include in Eligible Population.
-Stop Processing. - b.
-If Modifier: 55 or 56 equal No, include in Eligible Population. - 5.
+If Modifier: 55 or 56 equals Yes, do not include in Eligible Population/Denominator.
+Stop processing. - b.
+If Modifier: 55 or 56 equals No, include in Eligible Population/Denominator. - 5.
 Denominator Population: - a.
 Denominator Population is all Eligible Procedures in the Denominator.
 Denominator is represented as Denominator in the Sample Calculation listed at the end of this document.
 Letter d equals 80 procedures in the Sample Calculation. - 6.
 Start Numerator - 7.
-Check Improvement in Visual Function Achieved Within 90 Days Following Cataract Surgery: - a.
-If Improvement in Visual Function Achieved Within 90 Days Following Cataract Surgery equals Yes, include in Data Completeness Met and Performance Met. - b.
-Data Completeness Met and Performance Met letter is represented in the Data Completeness and Performance Rate in the Sample Calculation listed at the end of this document.
-Letter a equals 40 procedures in the Sample Calculation. - c.
-If Improvement in Visual Function Achieved Within 90 Days Following Cataract Surgery equals No, proceed to check Patient Care Survey Was Not Completed by Patient. - 8.
-Check Patient Care Survey was Not Completed by Patient: - a.
-If Patient Care Survey Was Not Completed by Patient equals Yes, include in Data Completeness Met and Denominator Exception.
+Check Improvement in visual function achieved within 90 days following cataract surgery: - a.
+If Improvement in visual function achieved within 90 days following cataract surgery equals Yes, include in Data Completeness Met and Performance Met. - Data Completeness Met and Performance Met letter is represented in the Data Completeness and Performance Rate in the Sample Calculation listed at the end of this document.
+Letter a equals 40 procedures in the Sample Calculation. - b.
+If Improvement in visual function achieved within 90 days following cataract surgery equals No, proceed to check Patient care survey was not completed by patient. - 8.
+Check Patient care survey was not completed by patient: - a.
+If Patient care survey was not completed by patient equals Yes, include in Data Completeness Met and Denominator Exception. - Data Completeness Met and Denominator Exception letter is represented in the Data Completeness and Performance Rate in the Sample Calculation listed at the end of this document.
+Letter b equals 20 procedures in the Sample Calculation.

 - b.
-Data Completeness Met and Denominator Exception letter is represented in the Data Completeness and Performance Rate in the Sample Calculation listed at the end of this document.
-Letter b equals 20 procedures in the Sample Calculation. - c.
-If Patient Care Survey Was Not Completed by Patient equals No, proceed to check Improvement in Visual Function Not Achieved Within 90 Days Following Cataract Surgery. - 9.
-Check Improvement in Visual Function Not Achieved Within 90 Days Following Cataract Surgery: - a.
-If Improvement in Visual Function Not Achieved Within 90 Days Following Cataract Surgery equals Yes, include in the Data Completeness Met and Performance Not Met. - b.
-Data Completeness Met and Performance Not Met letter is represented in the Data Completeness in the Sample Calculation listed at the end of this document.
-Letter c equals 10 procedures in the Sample Calculation. - c.
-If Improvement in Visual Function Not Achieved Within 90 Days Following Cataract Surgery equals No, proceed to check Data Completeness Not Met. - 10.
+If Patient care survey was not completed by patient equals No, proceed to check Improvement in visual function not achieved within 90 days following cataract surgery. - 9.
+Check Improvement in visual function not achieved within 90 days following cataract surgery: - a.
+If Improvement in visual function not achieved within 90 days following cataract surgery equals Yes, include in the Data Completeness Met and Performance Not Met. - Data Completeness Met and Performance Not Met letter is represented in the Data Completeness in the Sample Calculation listed at the end of this document.
+Letter c equals 10 procedures in the Sample Calculation. - b.
+If Improvement in visual function not achieved within 90 days following cataract surgery equals No, proceed to check Data Completeness Not Met. - 10.
 Check Data Completeness Not Met: - a.
 If Data Completeness Not Met, the Quality Data Code or equivalent was not submitted.
 10 procedures have been subtracted from the Data Completeness Numerator in the Sample Calculation.